Alexander Scotland: Torture allegations

 Scotland was accused by a number of prisoners of the London Cage of extracting confessions by torture.
 Prior to publication of The London Cage, MI5 pointed out that Scotland had detailed repeated breaches of the Geneva convention, and had admitted "that prisoners had been forced to kneel while being beaten about the head; forced to stand to attention for up to 26 hours; threatened with execution; or threatened with 'an unnecessary operation'."
 Publication of the book was delayed for years, and these details were excised.

 In The London Cage, Scotland vigorously denied that violence was used against prisoners, and that confessions were obtained by seizing upon discrepancies in the accounts of prisoners.
 "We were not so foolish as to imagine that petty violence, nor even violence of a stronger character, was likely to produce the results hoped for in dealing with some of the toughest creatures of the Hitler regime."

 While denying "sadism", Scotland said things were done that were "mentally just as cruel".
 One "cheeky and obstinate" prisoner, he said, was forced to strip naked and exercise.
 This "deflated him completely" and he began to talk.
 Prisoners were sometimes forced to stand "round the clock", and "if a prisoner wanted to pee he had to do it there and then, in his clothes.
 It was surprisingly effective."

-Scotland refused to allow Red Cross inspections at the London Cage, on the grounds that the prisoners there were neither civilians or criminals within the armed services.
+Scotland refused to allow Red Cross inspections at the London Cage, on the grounds that the prisoners there were neither civilians nor criminals within the armed services.

 In September 1940, Guy Liddell, director of MI5's counterintelligence B Division, said that he had been told by an officer present at the interrogation that Scotland had punched the jaw of a captured German agent at MI5's secret interrogation centre, Camp 020.
 The agent was Wulf Schmidt, known by the code name "Tate."
 Liddell said in a diary entry that Scotland was "hitting TATE in the jaw and I think got one back himself."
 Liddell said: "Apart from the moral aspects of the thing, I am convinced that these Gestapo methods do not pay in the long run."
 Liddell said that "Scotland turned up this morning with a syringe containing some drug or other, which it was thought would induce the prisoner [Tate] to speak."
 Schmidt subsequently became a double agent against the Germans as part of the Double Cross System of double agents operated by MI5.